 - Invest in human resources, technology and programs to enhance staff performance and service delivery.

 Recognition: All donations of $1,000 and higher to the Campaign for Henry Street will be acknowledged in a prominent display in the Settlement’s landmark lobby.
-Donors may wish to consider a naming opportunity.
+Donors may wish to consider a naming opportunity or Buy A Brick.